-Join us for a quick Pratt Library orientation on 10/8 from 10:00-10:30am.
+For our busy new employees we now offer a quick 20 minute online Pratt Research Library Orientation through the ELM.
 This course provides an overview of services and resources available from Pratt Research Library.
 It is intended for new employees, those new to using library resources, and those interested in refreshing their knowledge of Pratt Library.
 Highlights include: